Book review: ‘The Year of the Puppy’

 It is a real joy to follow Quid as she matures and claims her place in the household.
 As in all of Alexandra’s works, scientific knowledge blends seamlessly into her personal narrative.

-Let's make every shelter and every community no-kill by 2025
+Let's make every shelter and every community no-kill in 2025

 Shelter staff can’t do it alone.
 Saving animals in shelters is everyone’s responsibility, and it takes support and participation from the community.
 No-kill is possible when we work together thoughtfully, honestly, and collaboratively.